 Hypothesis: We investigated the mechanisms of these patterns, quantifying snaps and fish calls to determine their effect on metrics commonly used to describe biogenic sound underwater,

 The notion of the “silent world” was forever altered by the study of underwater acoustics.
-However, marine soundscapes are still one of the least understood subjects in marine biology.
+However, marine acoustics are still one of the youngest subjects in marine biology.

-These soundscapes are made up of a combination of different sounds from marine organisms (biophonies), their environment (geophonies), and anthropogenic sources (technophonies) (Farina and James 2016).
+Marine soundscapes are made up of a combination of different sounds from marine organisms (biophonies), their environment (geophonies), and anthropogenic sources (technophonies) (Farina and James 2016).

 Growth in ocean transport, shipping, and resource extraction have added to the technophony of the underwater world, putting stress onto individuals and ecosystems which now have to compete with entirely new sources of sound (Slabbekoorn et al. 2010).